By default Acronis Cyber Backup creates cache of file system metadata of volumes backed up on tapes in the following folder:

 - Start Acronis services.

-As a result NTFS file system will forward all request from default TapeLocation to the newly created location.
+As a result NTFS file system will forward all request from default TapeLocation to the new location.

 On a Linux machine: